x1r15/PT_HttpRequestFramework/README.md

 provided developer name.
 It not only separates the data fetching operation but also facilitates writing configuration independent *unit tests*.

-To remain self-contained the framework *unit tests* which required injecting metadata have been written using
+To remain self-contained the framework's *unit tests* which required injecting metadata have been written using
 [native Stub API](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_testing_stub_api.htm).
 However, there is nothing wrong in doing that using other tools such as e.g. *UniversalMocker*